-The engine - a transplant from the Acura TSX - is mated exclusively to a six-speed manual transmission and benefits from a helical-type limited-slip differential (LSD) to get power to the ground.
-Fuel economy is rated at 22 mpg in the city and 31 mpg on the highway.
+The heart of the Si is a 2.4-liter straight-four that produces 205 horsepower and 174 lb-ft. of torque.
+The engine - a transplant from the Acura TSX - is mated exclusively to a six-speed manual transmission and uses a helical-type limited-slip differential (LSD) to get power to the front wheels.
+Fuel economy is rated at 21 mpg in the city and 31 mpg on the highway.

-As with the rest of the Civic lineup, the Si received new front bumpers with chrome trim, a black honeycomb mesh grille, clear-lens corner lights and a more sculpted hood as part of the latest refresh.
-However, the Si continues to telegraph its sporting intentions with an array of unique touches ranging from more menacing front and rear fascias, side skirts, a body-color deck lid spoiler with an LED center brake light, fog lights and a chrome exhaust finisher.
-Wheels come at a sporty 17-inches with 215/45R17 tires.
+The Si boasts chrome trim on the bumper, a black honeycomb mesh grille, clear-lens corner lights and a sculpted hood.
+It continues to convey its sporting intentions with an array of unique touches ranging from more menacing front and rear fascias, side skirts, a body-colored deck lid spoiler, fog lights and a chrome exhaust pipe.
+18-inch alloys mounted on 215/45 tires finish off the sporty look.

-Standard and Optional Features
+Standard and Optional Equipment

 Summer tires and a navigation system packaged with XM Radio and FM Traffic are available at an additional cost.